Add a Vintage Grunge Effect in 5 Easy Steps with PhotoshopTutorials

 Step 1.
 Choose an Image

 You’ll want to pick an image that looks convincingly vintage when you add the grunge effect.
-To get you started, we put together a gallery of stock photos that would work well with this tutorial.
-You can also download the image we used here.
+You can download the image we used here.

 Once you’ve selected your image, go ahead and open it in Photoshop.

 Select a grunge texture.
 Drag the grunge texture file onto your Photoshop workspace.
 Adjust the size of the texture as needed by dragging the corners of the image.

 Join Our Creative Community

 Access the best video tips, design hacks, and deals straight to your inbox.

 Select a blending mode from the drop-down menu under the “Layers” panel on the right.
 You can experiment with blending modes until you find one that fits your project.
 We selected “Hard Light” for this tutorial.

 Step 4.
 Add a Black & White Adjustment Layer